ordina-jworks/ordina-jworks.github.io/_posts/2017-08-03-Browser Security Features.md

 In order to add the `integrity` attribute, you need to know the correct hash of the file.
 The easiest way to calculate it is by simply specifying a random value and checking the resulting error in your browser.
 ![Chrome SRI error](/img/2017-security-features/integrity-error.png){: .image height="50px" }

+### Should I use it?
+Most likely.
+If you're depending on third party scripts, you should make sure that they aren't changed without your knowledge.
+This does mean that you shouldn't just include the latest version of a script (e.g. example.com/library/latest/) as that will change whenever a new version is released.

 ## Cookie protection
 Most websites nowadays use a variety of cookies for different purposes.